t-snyder/tech-blog/_posts/2025-11-08-010-SecureTransport-Overview-Part-1.md

     Orchestrates NATS certificate rotation across the cluster Triggers NATS pod updates when CA bundles change Ensures zero-downtime during certificate rotation
-    The orchestrator of rotation events
-    Detailed in Blog 4
+    The orchestrator of the Nats rotation events Detailed in Blog 4

 #### Service Core (The Foundation)